Home / Compare Electricity & Ga… / Guide to sustainable bui…

 Bricks come from a non-renewable source, as clay is dug out of large pits and fired into bricks, while the components for concrete bricks are also mined in various ways.
 However, they are reusable; should a building be demolished, the bricks can be cleaned and reused as new building material or paving.

 The longevity of brick buildings is much greater than timber.
-While there are some issues with the thermal properties of brick veneer buildings in summer, double brick buildings have excellent insulating properties during winter.6
+But there are some issues with the thermal properties of brick veneer (single layer brick wall) buildings in summer during extended heat waves, due to the heat building up in the walls.4 To stay warm in winter, these homes may also need to be draught proofed.

-It’s worth considering roof tiles such as terracotta, clay or even slate (cut stone) as slate is heavy, relatively fragile and often imported.
-Clay tiles have a considerable amount of energy involved in their creation and may have plastics mixed in; look for locally-made tiles with fewer plastic components or recycled roof tiles.
+It’s worth considering roof tiles such as terracotta, clay or even slate (cut stone).
+As some tiles can use a lot of energy in their creation, consider looking for locally made tiles with fewer plastic components or recycled roof tiles.

 |